fabiokrone/CS50AI/README.md

 # CS50AI
-Repository with projects from the CS50's Introduction to Artificial Intelligence with Python course
+Repository with projects from the CS50's MOOC - Introduction to Artificial Intelligence with Python course